abhsrivastava/abhsrivastava.github.io/_posts/2017-10-27-Replace-SprayTestKit-With-Custom-DSL.md

 This code compiles because its our job to pass the ecoder for type T as an implicit to the HTTP Verb methods.
 We will use Circe automatic type derivation to pass this ecoder without writing one.

 Now let's go for the second part of the DSL.
 We need a way to attach headers and cookies to this request object.
-We will use some clever functional programming so that we can build our DSL.
+We will use some functional programming so that we can build our DSL.

 ```scala
 val addHeader : (String, String) => Request => Request = (name, value) => (req: Request) => req.putHeaders(Header(name, value))